 1.2 Temporal Visualization

-For Temporal analysis, Sci[2] was used to normalize, tokenize and remove stopwords from diagnosis description field.
-The main objective of the burst analysis is to highlight important periods of time for research for different diagnosis.
+For Temporal analysis, Sci2[1] was used to normalize, tokenize and remove stopwords from the diagnosis description field.
+The main objective of the burst analysis was to highlight important periods of time for research for different diagnoses.
 Our analysis was restricted by using a Gamma of 0.55 and a density scaling of 2.0 in the Sci2 burst detection algorithm.
 To gain a more complete picture, diagnosis keywords highlighted in burst analysis were used as an input to Tableau dashboard showing research funding by year for each diagnosis.
-These visuals are combined to show how various diagnosis were researched over the entire 1982-2016 period.
+These visuals are combined to show how various diagnoses were researched over the entire 1982-2016 period.

 1.3 Topical Visualization